Whether it’s a wedding, Christmas dinner or a birthday, here are my best eco friendly party tips to help your gathering

-If that’s not possible, stock up on extra steel utensils – and that includes purchasing steel or bamboo straws instead of giving out plastic ones.
-You can use them again and again, and really, is it that much trouble to rinse off a fork?
+If that’s not possible, stock up on extra steel utensils.
+And of course, that includes using steel (or bamboo) straws instead of plastic ones.
+You can use them again and again.
+And really, is it that much trouble to rinse off a fork?

 5. Have a food leftover plan

 Food waste is real, and it often begins with not knowing how many guests will show up.
 Not having enough food to feed everyone is a host’s worst nightmare, so we often overcook and over-prepare.

-The fact is, it’s not that hard to plan for portions: think of how many adults will be there, how many kids, and plan accordingly.
-If your guests end up not having much of an appetite, have a contingency plan in place for handling the leftovers – use them for lunches for the next few days, or pack little doggie bags for all the guests to take home with them.
+The fact is, it’s not that hard to plan for portions.
+Think of how many adults will be there, how many kids, and work it out.
+If your guests end up not having much of an appetite, have a contingency plan in place for handling the leftovers.
+For example, use them for lunches for the next few days, or pack little doggie bags for all the guests to take home with them.

 Another great idea is not to put out all the food on display at once, and only refill plates when needed.
 This way, you can leave party food like cupcakes and sandwiches in the fridge that can more easily be frozen for school lunchboxes if they don’t get eaten at the party.

 6. Enlist guests’ help with dividing up trash

 As part of your eco friendly party decor, and to give a little nudge toward education on recyclables, make sure you have a clear trash division station.
 Have a bin for bottles.
 A bin for food scraps.
 A bin for cartons.
-A bin for plastics… You get the idea.
-For a festive feel (this is a party after all), get an artistically inclined friend to draw a picture illustrating what type of trash goes in each bin.
+A bin for plastics.
+You get the idea.
+For a more festive feel (this is a party after all), why not get an artistically inclined friend to draw a picture illustrating what type of trash goes in each bin?